SymposiumTeller/pendant-reminder/README.md

   }
 }

-// Send an email notification for new events and tasks function sendEmailNotification(events, log) {
+// Send an email notification for new events and tasks (when not using approval workflow) function sendEmailNotification(events, log) {
   if (!events || events.length === 0) return;